portovep/pabloporto.me/content/posts/seven-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 ## Conclusion

-These are the lessons that have resonated the most with me.
+This curated list of lessons it is what have resonated the most with me over the last nine years. **What's the number one lesson you've learned since starting in tech as a junior engineer?** Ping me at [@portovep](https://twitter.com/portovep) and share your story.

 I hope you find them useful and they help you set the foundations for a long and fulfilling career as a software engineer.